Hate Speech and Democratic Responsibility: Rights, Civility, and Dignity

 it is only as participants in a cooperative practice that we can have any rights.
 The concept of responsibility, of being properly responsive to our fellow cooperators, is the more fundamental one, and its linguistic origins are obvious.
 Rights are the tip of the iceberg that collective and individual responsibilities support.[13]

-If one is alone (or conceives oneself, and all others, as wholly without responsibilities to others), then a right to free speech becomes utterly pointless—others have no responsibility (or reason) to listen or to accord one’s words any importance.
-All alone Robinson Crusoe can say whatever he wants (though he did need to be a part of a society to learn language.
-But if he wants others to listen, to consider what he is saying, to possibly agree and even act on what he says, he not only needs others (who share his language with him) but he needs them to be cooperatively engaged with him (to be in a cooperative community with him).
+If one is alone (or conceives oneself, and all others, as wholly without responsibilities to others), then a right to free speech becomes utterly pointless—others have no responsibility (or reason) to listen, or to accord one’s words any importance.
+All alone Robinson Crusoe can say whatever he wants (though he did need to be a part of a society to learn language).
+But if he wants others to listen, to consider what he is saying, to possibly agree and even act on what he says, he not only needs others (who share a language with him) but he needs them to be cooperatively engaged with him (to be in a cooperative community with him).
 This means they, and he, have a responsibility to treat the others as fellow “participants in a cooperative practice.”
 Were he to believe that the others (or some of them) were not fellow participants with equal status (were he to believe he could have rights without responsibilities), then he might as well give up on talking and resort to brute force and conflict.

 Baier is, of course, not alone in thinking there is a “peculiar parasitism of rights without attendant responsibilities.”
 In her “Thinking Without Banisters" Seyla Benhabib cites Hannah Arendt: